 “Bamm Holt is ready.
 Mi neva waan people hear mi song dem an’ sey, ‘A John Holt grandson dat an’ him soun’ suh?!’
 Right now, mi ready fi di world”, you declared in a previous interview.
 How much do you think is important to continue to preserve the heritage of your grandfather, the legend John Holt, to impact the World in a positive way?

 I feel like I’m most used to Reggae, as it was the first type of music I heard the calling of reggae from the day I was born.
-Coming to America at a young age I grown to love hip hop.
+Coming to America at a young age I grown to love hip-hop.
 But reggae will always be my first love.

-“One Thing” is your song produced by Gold and Goals Productions that got great feedbacks online.
+“One Thing” is your song produced by Gold and Goals Productions that got great feedback online.
 We could appreciate you in a brilliant reggae-fusion version.
 Your father, Junior Holt, is gonna be also a big inspiration for you.
 What is the main thing that you learn from him in this artistic journey?

+Thank You.
+“One thing” is also one of my favourite songs.
 Yes, my father is a main influence on my career.
 He taught me to never give up.
 In life, music, doesn’t matter.

 You keep to represent for Spanish Town, your parrish in Jamaica, but from a while you are living in New York.
 As you said the approach with this city make you understand your attitude for hip-hop music too.
 Which are your biggest influences of the USA hip-hop scene?
 And with who would you like to have a feature in the next future?